Keep Your Brain Sharp: Eat Chocolate

 Individuals born in the years following the Second World War have developed many different tactics to preserve their cognitive functions.
 Some of them prefer physical activity while others play brain games (puzzle games, chess, etc.) on their computers.
 Of course, some of them combine these and many other activities.

-According to Web MD, there is another thing that aging individuals can do to preserve their mental sharpness which is definitely less demanding – eating chocolate.
+According to Web MD, there is another thing that aging individuals can do to preserve their mental sharpness which is less demanding – eating chocolate.

 Eat Chocolate To Keep Your Brain Sharp

-According to the results of the scientific study which involved hundreds of people, consumption of cocoa flavanols on a daily basis may produce positive effects on brain functions and there is a good chance that they will help people avoid cognitive deterioration due to aging.
+According to the results of the scientific study which involved hundreds of people, consumption of cocoa flavanols daily may produce positive effects on brain functions and there is a good chance that they will help people avoid cognitive deterioration due to aging.
 The study was conducted by a team of scientists from the Science Daily.
 Georgina Crichton led this team.

 The scientists relied on the information taken from the so-called Maine-Syracuse Longitudinal study.
 This study was focused on the analysis of brain performance and cardiovascular issues in a huge number of patients over 60 living in Syracuse.